Mr-Monster-0248/cloud-project/README.md

 npm run migration:run
 ```

+4. To pupulate the database run:

+- on MacOS/Linux `bash scripts/populate-db.sh`
+- on Windows `./script/populate-db.bat`

-4. Finally, in the same terminal, run this command to start:
+5. Finally, in the same terminal, run this command to start:

 ```shell
 npm run start